Powered by GIPHY

 - Black Graphite: This wax is designed to overcome static friction that is encountered in cold dry snow.
 Rub the graphite in on top of our green sub-zero ski wax for optimum ski glide in severe cold conditions.
 OR, on the opposite end of the spectrum, this graphite ski wax can also be used to repel wax contaminants found in spring slush snow.
 Blend the graphite with our yellow spring ski for the best results.

 - A great way to get an even distribution of the graphite wax across your base is to crayon it in.
 Take the bar of wax, no iron, and rub it across the entire surface of your base.
 After that you can iron and scrape as usual or if you have a cork, you can cork it in and brush it out.

 Who created the Purl Wax “original formula” and tested it?

-The original Purl Wax R&D Team created the “original” formula.
+The original Purl Wax R&D Team helped created the “original” formula.
 We had several pro riders back in 1999 testing out our formulas on the contest circuit.
 Purl trusted their feedback and also felt the performance for ourselves.
 We continued to use our pro riders with any new formulas.

 What is a Microcrystalline wax ?

 Microcrystalline wax is characterized by the fineness of its crystals in contrast to the larger crystal of paraffin wax.
 It consists of high molecular weight saturated aliphatic hydrocarbons.
 It is generally darker, more viscous, denser, tackier and more elastic than paraffin waxes, and has a higher molecular weight and melting point.
 Typical microcrystalline wax crystal structure is small and thin, making them more flexible and durable than paraffin (hydrocarbon) wax.
 From Wikipedia: The free encyclopedia